Candidates

 Transitioning from Software Developer to AI Engineer

-Software developers looking to transition into AI engineering must understand both the theoretical and practical aspects of AI development, including natural language processing.
-Online courses like the IBM AI Developer Professional Certificate and Vanderbilt University’s Prompt Engineering Specialization offer a great starting point.
+Search for top AI certifications and courses like the IBM AI Developer Professional Certificate and Vanderbilt University’s Prompt Engineering Specialization offer a great starting point.
 These programs teach essential AI skills and techniques, such as using ChatGPT to improve efficiency.

 • Familiarity with AI concepts